Residency Program in Dermatology

 - To fulfill the programmatic requirements for board certification by the American College of Veterinary Dermatology (ACVD).

-- Provide experience in teaching clinical dermatology to veterinary students in the teaching hospital and in the classroom.
+- Provide experience in teaching clinical dermatology to veterinary students in the teaching hospital and exposure to didactic teaching in the classroom.

 - Provide experience in designing and carrying out an investigative project on a clinical problem in veterinary dermatology.